amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-become-the-winner-in-facebook-bidding.md

 Supported marketing objectives:

-- Traffic
+* Traffic
-- App Installs
+* App Installs
-- Event Responses
+* Event Responses
-- Lead Generation
+* Lead Generation
-- Offsite Conversions and Catalogue Sales with the following ad delivery optimizations: Landing Page View, Link Clicks, Page Likes, Post Engagement, Replies, Video Views, Product Catalogue Sales W/ Link Click, Offsite Conversions
+* Offsite Conversions and Catalogue Sales with the following ad delivery optimizations: Landing Page View, Link Clicks, Page Likes, Post Engagement, Replies, Video Views, Product Catalogue Sales W/ Link Click, Offsite Conversions

 ### Target Cost

-Advertisers use the target cost bigging strategy to make the most of conversions by restraining ad costs.
+Advertisers use the target cost bidding strategy to make the most of conversions by restraining ad costs.
 In other words, if you use this option, you’ll be able to know exactly how much you’re going to pay for your ads.
 However, note that you’re more likely to lose your money in cheaper auctions.

 Supported marketing objectives:

-- Traffic
+* Traffic
-- App Installs (Installs, App Events, Video Views)
+* App Installs (Installs, App Events, Video Views)
-- Lead Generation
+* Lead Generation
-- Conversions
+* Conversions
-- Product Catalogue Sales
+* Product Catalogue Sales

 ### Value Optimization with Minimum Return on Ad Spend